vacp2p/rfc/waku.md

 ### Use of RLPx transport protocol

 All Waku messages are sent as devp2p RLPx transport protocol, version 5 <sup>[1](https://github.com/ethereum/devp2p/blob/master/rlpx.md)</sup> packets.
 These packets MUST be RLP-encoded arrays of data containing two objects: packet code followed by another object (whose type depends on the packet code).
+See [informal RLP spec](https://github.com/ethereum/wiki/wiki/RLP) and the [Ethereum Yellow Paper, appendix B](https://ethereum.github.io/yellowpaper/paper.pdf) for more details on RLP.

 Waku nodes that do not support a particular packet code MUST ignore the packet without generating any error.